Norinco 9mm Police Revolver: Design

-The 9mm police revolver was designed for law enforcement use.
-The overall size of the gun is 197 mm × 35.6 mm × 125 mm, the barrel length is 76.2 mm, the aiming baseline is 108 mm, and the whole gun weighs 840 g.
-The ammunition capacity is 6 rounds and the service life exceeds 3,000 rounds.
+The overall dimension of the Type 05 is 197 mm × 35.6 mm × 125 mm, the barrel length is 76.2 mm, the aiming baseline is 108 mm, and the whole gun weighs 840 g.
+The ammunition capacity is 6 rounds, and the barrel life exceeds 3,000 rounds.
 The initial velocity is about 300 m/s, and the effective range is 50 m.
 There are two launch methods, single-action and double-action.

-It has a polished surfaced, achieved via special surface treatment process.

-The gun can fire 9mm DAP92 pistol ammunition, 9×19mm Parabellum ammunition and China-made 9mm low penetration killing pistol ammunition, and it can also fire blanks for alarm and warning to suspects.
-It can also be loaded with various riot control ammunition, such as low penetration type, barrier type, dispersive type, non-lethal type, etc., to deal with various emergencies.
+The gun can fire 9mm DAP92 pistol ammunition, 9×19mm Parabellum ammunition, and China-made 9mm low-penetration non-lethal ammunition, and it can also fire blanks for alarm and warning to suspects.
+It can also be loaded with various riot control ammunition, such as low-penetration type, barrier type, dispersive type, non-lethal type, etc., to deal with various emergencies.